MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 * Actions and Named Sets are not exposed to Power BI, but you can still connect to multidimensional cubes that also contain Actions or Named sets and create visuals and reports.

 ## Add a gateway
-To add a Gateway, simply [download](https://go.microsoft.com/fwlink/?LinkId=698861) and install the gateway on a server in your environment.
+To add a gateway, simply [download](https://go.microsoft.com/fwlink/?LinkId=698861) and install the gateway on a server in your environment.
 After you have installed the gateway, it will show in the lists of gateways under **Manage gateways**.

 > [!NOTE]
 > **Manage gateways** will not show up until you are the admin of at least one gateway.
 This can happen either by being added as an admin or you installing and configuring a gateway.